sayon/blog/_posts/2020-12-12-when-functions-dissolve.md

 Modularity can be more or less pronounced:

-- *soft modularity* means that errors that appear in one module can propagate to other parts of the system.
-This propagation is out of control and lead to unpredictable consequences.
+- *soft modularity* = errors inside one module can propagate to other modules.
+This propagation is out of control and leads to unpredictable consequences.
-- *strong modularity* means that modules are more isolated and the error propagation is limited.
+- *strong modularity* = modules are more isolated and the error propagation is limited.

 These two notions are pure and extreme, real systems often fall somewhere in between.